All Episodes

 That was a big deal when he ran for president.

-Looks like colluding with Iran by urging secret U.S. intelligence to tip off Iranian mullahs.
+And now Kerry's been caught, looks like colluding with Iran by urging secret U.S. intelligence to tip off Iranian mullahs.

 They're the enemies of this country.

-about covert attacks by Israel, our closest ally in the Middle East.
+About covert attacks by Israel, our closest ally in the Middle East.

 The Iranian foreign minister, Mohammad Javad Zarif, claimed in this recently leaked audio that John Kerry, when he was serving as Secretary of State during the Obama administration, informed him of more than 200 Israeli operations that were going on in Syria.